rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - Clicking on `About the shelter` takes us to the the *main page*
 - Clicking on `Help the shelter` redirects us to the *Help* block located on the *main page* (anchor link).
 - Clicking on `Contacts` takes us to the *Footer* block located on the same page (anchor link).
 - The logo is located on the left.
 The logo consists of text elements (i.e. not a picture).
-Clicking on the logo leaves us on the current page.
+Clicking on the logo takes us to the *main page*.
 - There must be one `<h1>` element on the page.
 You can make it with the text `Cozy House`.
 - There is no need to make the header "sticky".
 It means what when scrolling, it remains in its position.